jlburky/linux-config/README.md

 ## To Do

 * Add and test nvim add-ons.
-* Check if `lua-language-server` submodules already exist, if so, don't update
+* Check if `lua-language-server` submodules already exist, if so, don't update.
-* Attempt to dockerize nvim with language server
+* Attempt to dockerize nvim with language server.
+* Add `ranger` install.